Tec4Sho/check-file/README.md

 ## Optional:

 - **filetype:**  Check only these file types when searching for text word match use when needed.
+Defaults search all files.
   - string required: < **.c .h .cpp** >

 - **dirname:**  Your workspace directory name use when needed.